 Both both small and large organizations require bookkeeping.
 Keeping accurate business transactions is important to a company’s financial management and reporting.
-Additionally,a company’s transparency and accountability depends on how great its bookkeeping system is.
+Additionally, a company’s transparency and accountability depend on how great its bookkeeping system is.

 Below are six reasons why it is important to keep proper books of accounts:

-- The company’s financial management and analysis is improved.
+- The company’s financial management and analysis are improved.

 - Records and documents required in compiling tax obligations are kept up to date.

-- The business maintains a clean picture of health.
+- The business maintains a clear picture of health.

-- The business runs smoothly,since it is easy follow your daily business transactions and cash flows.
+- The business runs smoothly since it is easy to follow your daily business transactions and cash flows.

 Therefore, to run a business stress-free, implement a good bookkeeping system.